Mary Perkins

-Dame Mary Lesley Perkins, (born 14 February 1944) is an English billionaire who is the co-founder of Specsavers, the British retail optometry chain.
+Dame Mary Lesley Perkins, (born 14 February 1944) is an English billionaire who is the co-founder of Specsavers, the British retail optometry and audiology chain.
+In 2013 she became Britain's first female self-made billionaire.

 Together with her husband, co-founder and chairman Doug Perkins, Dame Mary has three children, all of whom work for Specsavers, and are eventually expected to take over the privately owned company.

-In spring 2015, her net worth was estimated to be £1.45 billion.
+In The Sunday Times Rich List 2026, Mary and Doug Perkins and family were ranked 117th in the list of Britain's Wealthiest People, with their personal worth estimated at £1.409 billion.
+In February 2026, they were listed in the Sunday Times Tax list with an estimated £121.7 million.

 Early life

 She attended Fairfield Grammar School in Bristol.
 She then went to Cardiff University to train as an optometrist.
 At Cardiff, she met Doug Perkins, whom she later married.
 The couple established their first business in Bristol in the 1960s.
-This became a chain of optometrists around Bristol, which they sold for £2 million in 1980, and from which they continue to receive income.
+This became a chain of optometrists around Bristol, which they sold for £2 million in 1980.
 After the sale the couple moved to Guernsey, where Mary's father had retired.

 Specsavers

 Mary and Doug Perkins established Specsavers in Guernsey in 1984.
 In 2007 it was the largest privately owned opticians in the world, with nearly 900 stores across the UK and Europe.
 By 2011 the company had an annual turnover of £1.5bn and over 30,000 staff in markets in the UK, Europe and Australasia.

 Her current title at Specsavers is "founder".
-Dame Mary sits on the company board, oversees business development and has particular responsibility for running PR.
+Mary sits on the company board, oversees business development and has particular responsibility for running PR.
 She has admitted donning disguises and visiting Specsavers stores, posing as a customer.

+In 2023, Mary and Doug Perkins placed Specsavers into a family trust, stating that they did not want their children to sell the business to private equity.